Street vendors: Medellín, Tirana, Johannesburg, Yogyakarta (2018), a video installation featuring four films

 Exhibitions of Street vendors: Medellín, Tirana, Johannesburg, Yogyakarta:

-Street vendors had its Indonesian premiere at Ruang MES 56 in Yogyakarta, Indonesia on December 12 at 7 PM.
+Street vendors had its Indonesian premiere in a solo exhibition at Ruang MES 56 in Yogyakarta, Indonesia.
 The work was exhibited for a month in the two gallery rooms following a North-South and West-East logic.
-The show was part of Festival Film Dokumenter 2018.
-Until January 12, 2019;
+The show was also part of the Festival Film Dokumenter 2018.
+December 12 until January 12, 2019.

-Street vendors was exhibited as a single screen work for one day at the NOT SO FAR marathon, organised by the Fondazione per l’architettura.
+Street vendors was exhibited as a single screen installation for one day at NOT SO FAR marathon organized by Fondazione per l’Architettura.
 The work was part of the Biennale Democrazia in Turin, Italy.
-Saturday 30 March;
+March 30;

 Street vendors was exhibited at a former shop in the Utrechtsestraat, a satellite location of Museum IJsselstein in IJsselstein, Netherlands.
 Opening Saturday June 8, until July 14.
 The presentation was part of the summer exhibition Vrijplaats.

-Street vendors had its Colombian premiere at Paul Bardwell Gallery in Colombo Americano in Medellín, Colombia on August 6 at 7 PM.
+Street vendors had its Colombian premiere in a solo exhibition at Paul Bardwell Gallery / Colombo Americano in Medellín, Colombia.
 The installation was exhibited in this spacious white cube gallery of 20 x 7 meters.
 The Mondriaan Fund International Presentations grant supported my travel and stay.
 August 6 until August 22;

-Street vendors was exhibited at Kunstlijn 2019 at the former bowling alley of Sociëteit Vereeniging in Haarlem, the Netherlands.
-November 1 until 3.
+Street vendors was exhibited at Kunstlijn 2019 at the former bowling alley of Sociëteit Vereeniging in Haarlem, Netherlands.
+November 1 until 3;

-Street vendors had its Italian premiere at the group show Arte al Centro 2019 at Cittadellarte – Fondazione Pistoletto in Biella, Italy.
+Street vendors had its Italian premiere at the group show Arte al Centro 2019 at Cittadellarte / Fondazione Pistoletto in Biella, Italy.
 Opening Sunday October 13.
 The Mondriaan Fund International Presentations grant supported my travel and stay.
 The exhibition was planned to be on till May 31, 2020 but had to close due to Covid-19.

-Street is part of my solo exhibition Joburg hawkers at Zuid-Afrikahuis Amsterdam, March 5 until August 20;
+Street was part of the solo exhibition Joburg Hawkers at Zuid-Afrikahuis Amsterdam, the Netherlands.
+March 5 until August 20;